Darklabel91/API_FeirasLivres/README.md

 add login and pass
 ```
 ## Run
-To run API just make sure that docker image in up and run go main.go
+To run API just make sure that docker image in up and:
 ```
 docker-compose up
 go run main.go